jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   you frequently see timeout warnings, you can change `import_all_timeout` (see below).

+  By default, the command will resolve conflicting imports by checking other imports in the same file and other open buffers.
+This has a minor performance impact, but you can disable the feature entirely by setting `import_all_disable_priority` to `true` (see below).

+  `:TSLspImportAll` can also scan the content of other open buffers to resolve import priority, limited by `import_all_scan_buffers` (set to `0` by default).
+  This has a positive impact on import accuracy but a larger performance impact.

 - Import on completion

   Adds missing imports on completion confirm (`<C-y>`) when using the built-in